HassaanHashmi999/Attribute-based-Encryption/Readme.md

-# Encrption and Security Syestem
+# Encryption/Decryption and Security Syestem

 1. An Attribute Authority (AA) who assigns attributes to users, and maintains them in a